jake-knerr/cogent/README.md

 This technique makes it easier to find and modify styles.

-#### Divide up app into "screens", meaning content regions that can be the only screen displayed based on screen size.
+#### Divide up the app into "screens", meaning content regions that can be the only screen displayed based on screen size.

 This technique makes it easier to design an application that can accommodate multiple screen sizes and form factors.

 ### Lift Service

-A lift service is accessible to all components in the application, and can be used by any component to lift state up and make it accessible to other components.
+A lift service is accessible to all components in the application and can be used by any component to lift state up and make it accessible to other components.
 Also, the lift service can be used to send notifications to other components in a top-down manner when the state changes.
 Also, a lift service can be a way for a component to hang behavior that can be used by other components.

-#### The first component to use shared method or a slice of state should be the component to implement or initialize the property on the lift service.
+#### The first component to use a shared method or a slice of state should be the component to implement or initialize the property on the lift service.

 ## Other